diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         transforming: 1
         waiting: 1

-8. Switch to hive CLI and compare column `created_at` of `restaurants` and `shops`.
+8. Switch to Hive CLI and compare column `created_at` of `restaurants` and `shops`.
 As you can see table `restaurants` has been written again during recalculation.
 Table `shops` has not been touched.

 9. Have a look at the logfile `schedoscope/schedoscope-tutorial/target/logs/schedoscope.log`.